OpenNebula/docs/source/integration/infrastructure_integration/devel-cloudbursting.rst

 Overview
 ========

 Cloud bursting is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
-The remote provider could be a commercial Cloud service, such as Amazon EC2, or a partner infrastructure running a different OpenNebula instance.
+The remote provider could be a commercial Cloud service, such as Amazon EC2, IBM SoftLayer or Microsoft Azure, or a partner infrastructure running a different OpenNebula instance.
 Such support for cloud bursting enables highly scalable hosting environments.
 For more information on this model see the :ref:`Cloud Bursting overview <introh>`

 The remote cloud provider will be included in the OpenNebula host pool like any other physical host of your infrastructure: